center-key/rev-web-assets/README.md

    Displays no output.

    - `rev-web-assets source target --summary`<br>
-   Displays the summary but not the individual filenames.
+   Displays the summary informaion but not informaion about individual filenames.

    - `rev-web-assets source 'target/Web Files' --summary`<br>
    Save the target files to a folder that has a space in its name.